eslint/eslint/docs/rules/strict.md

 ## Rule Details

-This rule is aimed at controlling how Use Strict Directives are used in code.
-It has three modes, each enabled by a single string argument:
+This rule is aimed at using strict directives effectively, and as such, will flag any unexpected uses or omissions of strict directives.

+### Options

+There are three options for this rule:

+1. `never` - don't use `"use strict"` at all
+1. `global` - require `"use strict"` in the global scope
+1. `function` - require `"use strict"` in function scopes only

 ### "never" mode